harryalexanderdunn/local-airflow-docker/README.md

 Apache Airflow (or simply Airflow) is a platform to programmatically author, schedule, and monitor workflows.
 It is a great orchestration tool and can be powerful addition to your tech stack.
 This is especially true if you use Google Cloud Composer or Astronomer.
 But what about running it locally?
 How do you test that your DAG will work before you push it to your Development or Production environment?

 I have found that the best way to run airflow locally is with **Docker** due to airflow needing subsequent parts to run as a whole.
-Docker can handle this by splitting these up into seperate containers.
+Docker can handle this by splitting these up into separate containers.
 The best two options I have found for utilising this Docker deployment are:

 1. **Dev Containers** - A development container (or dev container for short) allows you to use a container as a full-featured development environment.
 It can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continuous integration and testing

 2. **Docker with LazyDocker & Just** - Docker containers managed through the use of LazyDocker to monitor the environments.
 These containers are spun up and spun down through the use of a Justfile which runs specific commands to setup your environments and manage your docker containers.

-The Dev Container setup is definetly the easiest.
+The Dev Container setup is definitely the easiest.
 However I like the control that the second method gives you as I can monitor my airflow environment and adjust settings if needed.
 So, this article will go through the setup to run Airflow locally using Docker with LazyDocker & Just.

 ## Tech Stack